5 Best Debt Payoff Planner Apps

 Here are your next steps to creating a solid debt management plan:

-• Find More Money: “Well, if I had more money, I wouldn’t be in debt,” you might be thinking.
+“Well, if I had more money, I wouldn't be in debt,” you might be thinking.
 I get it.
 However, if you continue making the minimum payments, you will never get ahead.
-The whole system is designed to make sure you don’t.
-You’re going to need to make more or spend less and put that extra money towards your goal.
+The whole system is designed to make sure you don't.
+Your debt-free journey will be much simpler if you can put more money towards your payments.
+Money management is key here!
+You're going to need to make more or spend less and put that extra money towards your goal.
 Check out this list of ideas to help you pay off debt fast for inspiration.

 The 5 Best Apps to Help Pay off Debt

 When it comes to paying down debt, technology can be an excellent tool.
-Apps are an ideal option because they’re more organized than us, they’re better at math than us, and they’re available whenever you have your phone, tablet, or computer (which is probably almost always.)
+Apps are an ideal option because they're more organized than we are, they're better at math than we are, and they're available whenever you have your phone, tablet, or computer (which is probably almost always).

 Here are 5 of our favorite options for apps to help pay off debt: